NesrstovaV/PLR-sPca/README.md

 ## Available scripts
 1. Auxiliary functions
+   Set of functions to create sPCA models, simulations and visualisation.
 2. Simulations (for both D = 10 and D = 20); D = number of compositional parts

    a) Scenario A: balanced amount of relevant and noise balances to generate data